thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

     score: '8.1' } ]
 ```

-The `where()` method also has a form that accepts one argument—an object with key-value pairs.
-The keys become column names and the values become their respective match values.
-If an object with multiple key-value pairs is given, the `where()` method generates multiple `AND` clauses.
+The `where()` method also accepts one argument—an object with key-value pairs.
+The keys translate column names and the values translate to their respective comparison values.
+If an object with multiple key-value pairs is given, the `where()` method adds multiple `AND` clauses to the query.

 In the `index.js` file, write and save the following code.